seusupphea42196/myproject/README.md

-In urban areas, streets were often narrow and congested, with pedestrians, carts, and animals competing for limited space, leading to traffic jams and safety hazards.
+The emergence of professional road engineers and surveyors in the 19th century contributed to advances in road design, drainage, and construction techniques, leading to more efficient and durable roads.